mindee/doctr/docs/source/using_doctr/using_models.rst

     class CustomHook:
         def __call__(self, loc_preds):
             # Manipulate the location predictions here
-            # The outpout structure needs to be the same as the input location predictions
+            # 1. The outpout structure needs to be the same as the input location predictions
+            # 2. Be aware that the coordinates are relative and needs to be between 0 and 1
             return loc_preds

     my_hook = CustomHook()